LeeCampbell/RxCookbook/Repository/Polling.md

 If our request takes too long to respond, then we don't want to surrender to waiting indefinitely.
 In the spirit of the Fallacies of Distributed Computing, we don't want our system to be at the mercy of the dependency sub-system.
 There are numerous reasons that a request could time out ranging from local system resource exhaustion, to network failures, the service being under load or perhaps being patched.
-Regardless of the reasons, our Polling operation should be resilient to these extended periods of silence.
+Regardless of the reasons, our polling operation should be resilient to these extended periods of silence.

 In this case, we will not have to alter our API.
 Instead it is a concern of the provided `IObservable<T>`.